NEXT EVENT - 09/22/21

 NEXT EVENT DATE - TBA

-The Annual STAR/PAL Fishing Derby gives over 350 kids, ages eight to fourteen, from inner-city neighborhoods a basic introduction to the sport of fishing.
-Held at Chollas Lake in College Grove, this one-day fishing derby brings youth participants together with volunteers from the Department of Fish and Game and various law enforcement and public safety agencies to learn the basics of fishing etiquette and safety, as well as the fundamentals of bating, casting, and reeling.
-After a day of practicing along the lake, the youth participants enjoy a BBQ lunch prepared by volunteers from the San Diego Fire-Rescue Department and an awards ceremony where the winners of the “most fish” and “biggest fish” caught are announced.
+This annual kids only fishing derby gives over 350 kids, ages eight to fourteen, from inner-city neighborhoods a basic introduction to the sport of fishing.
+Held at Chollas Lake in College Grove, this one-day fishing derby brings youth participants together with volunteers from the San Diego Anglers, CA Department of Fish and Game and agencies to learn the basics of fishing etiquette and safety, as well as the fundamentals of bating, casting, and reeling.
+After a day of practicing along the lake, the youth participants enjoy a BBQ lunch prepared by volunteers from the San Diego Anglers Family Fishing Club and an awards ceremony where the winners of the “most fish” and “biggest fish” caught are announced.

 In cooperation with the San Diego Sportfishing Council, the International Fish and Game Association, and the Port of San Diego, children ages six through fifteen are invited to compete in the no cost Young Anglers Tournament each August at the Shelter Island Pier located on San Diego Bay.
 The tournament features a point system to allow for catch-and-release as a way of promoting conservation measures to the young anglers.
 There is one winner in each age category between six and fifteen, and is determined by compiling points for various fish caught.
 The angler with the most points overall is recognized on the tournament’s perpetual trophy.
 This tournament is run by IGFA representatives and volunteers from the United Pier and Shore Anglers Club, and the San Diego Anglers Foundation to help the children with fishing instruction.